RAD9A: Role in tumorigenesis

 The somatic mutations that an organism accumulates over a life-time, alongside the various chemicals one is exposed to, gives rise to cancer.
-Given Rad-9’s extensive role in cell cycle inhibition as part of the 9-1-1 complex and its interactions with proteins responsible for DNA repair, it can be reasonably inferred that Rad-9 has many tumor suppressive roles, where its loss of function leads to tumorigenesis.
+Given Rad-9's extensive role in cell cycle inhibition as part of the 9-1-1 complex and its interactions with proteins responsible for DNA repair, it can be reasonably inferred that Rad-9 has many tumor suppressive roles, where its loss of function leads to tumorigenesis.
 The tumor suppressive aspect of Rad-9 can also be seen from its crucial functions in activating apoptosis in the case of extensive DNA damage.
 Given its key role, impactful Rad-9 mutations can give rise to cancer.
-However, the complexity of the protein’s interactions is evident as Rad-9 overexpression has been linked to many forms of lung and prostate cancers.
+However, the complexity of the protein's interactions is evident as Rad-9 overexpression has been linked to many forms of lung and prostate cancers.
 Furthermore, a number of research studies have found that the Rad-9 protein was necessary for the survival of the tumor cells.
 Due to the high mutation rate, replication stalls, and overall replicative stress, tumor cells are heavily reliant on DNA damage mechanisms to keep up with the division rate demands.
 Given these recent findings, Rad-9 has been described as a dual function protein with oncogenic properties that are necessary for the growth of specific tumor cells on the one hand, and with tumor suppressive properties that are necessary for the control of normal cell growth.
 Future research about the oncogenic properties of Rad-9 are necessary to reveal the full complexity of this protein and its importance to the cell cycle control system.

+Role in meiosis

+The RAD9A-RAD1-HUS1 (9A-1-1) complex is used to facilitate repair of DNA double-strand breaks present during meiosis In mammalian meiocytes, the RAD9A and HUS1 paralogs, RAD9B and HUS1B are also expressed and predicted to form alternative 9-1-1 complexes.
+These complexes promote synapsis of homologous chromosomes, repair of double-strand breaks and ATR signalling during meiosis.
+ATR is involved in sensing DNA damage and activating the DNA damage checkpoint, leading to cell cycle arrest in eukaryotes.
+In conditional knockout mouse models, the loss of Rad9a in the testis results in persistence of DNA double-strand breaks during meiotic prophase leading to smaller testis size, reduced sperm count and reduced fertility.